hl7dk/kl-gateway/input/pagecontent/index.md

 - Goals does not address nursing conditions
 - The target of a goal is a valid severity code according to FSIII (Funktionsniveau - forventet tilstand)

-#### Citizens Own Observations
-Information provided by the citizen about the conditions assessed by the care practitioners or a matter of interest.
-This includes the citizens own observation of their performance (FSIII udførelse) and the importance (FSIII betydning) of the condition or matter of interest in focus.

-All changed to the observations sinces the last reporting must be contained in a new report, including the referenced conditions and all the resources referenced by the conditions.

-Free text information about the citizens own observations is not part of this reporting.

-##### Validation
-- Citizens own observations are either importance or performance observations
-- Citizens own observations refer to the citizen included in the report
-- Citizens own observations focus on one home care condition or one home care matter of interest included in the report
-- The value of an importance observation is a valid importance code according to FSIII (Betydning)
-- The value of a performance observation is a valid performance code according to FSIII (Udførelse)

-#### Planned Interventions
+#### Planned Intervention
 Information about the planned interventions (FSIII indsatser) that the municipality has granted to address the conditions of the citizen.
 A planned intervention represents one type of care given to the citizen.
 It must contain the level 2 code for the intervention, the start time, the end time if ended, references to the conditions the intervention addresses if known, and a reference to an encounter with the follow-up date of the intervention if known.

 A citizen may be granted several level 3 interventions for the same level 2 intervention.
 Level 3 interventions are reported using both the level 2 code and the locally defined level 3 code.
 Interventions are allowed to be overlapping to support this.

-All changes to the planned interventions since the last reporting must be contained in a new report, including conditions and follow-up encounters referenced by the reported interventions.
+All changes to the planned interventions since the last reporting must be contained in a new report, including conditions referenced by the reported interventions.

-Free text information about care plans is not part of this reporting.
+Free text information about Planned interventions is not part of this reporting.

 ##### Validation
 - Planned interventions refer to the citizen included in the report